y14e/portal/README.md

 ### `createPortal`

-Creates a portal and preserves keyboard focus flow between the original DOM position and the portal.
+Creates a portal and preserves keyboard focus order between the original DOM position and the portal.

 ```ts
 const portal = createPortal(source, container);